fabiogoncalves27/Netflix_Data_Project/README.md

 ## Objectives & Goals:

-In this project, I used Visual Studio Code and created a Jupyter Notebooks to manipulate the data of the csv file using Python.
+In this project, I used Visual Studio Code and created a Jupyter Notebook to manipulate the data of the csv file using Python.

     1: